Pascal-Bliem/diarysta/README.md

-# diarysta
+# Diarysta

-A journal app to keep track of daily mood and activities .
+A journal app to keep track of daily mood and activities.